saranya-s-narayanan/Duelyst2-card-game/README.md

 # Player attack ability

-A 'PerformAction' class has been introduced to include the methods for the implementation of available actions (highlight/move/attack) and perfrom appropriate tasks in order
+An arraylist 'summonedUnits' will be used to keep track of movements and attacks of all the units on board in a turn A 'PerformAction' class has been introduced to include the methods for the implementation of available actions (highlight/move/attack) and perfrom appropriate tasks in order